 Work should be a place where people feel supported, safe, and free to complete their work efficiently.
 Most employers establish rules that govern the behavior and interactions of employees.
 Employers and management should strive to ensure a welcoming and safe workplace for everyone in Marina del Rey, CA.

 That is not always the case, however.
 Many factors can contribute to a workplace feeling unsafe and hostile.
 Workplace injuries and unequal pay can contribute to problems, but instances of sexual harassment are often the most difficult to deal with.
 This may include inappropriate comments or jokes, withholding promotions unless sexual favors are performed, unwanted physical contact, and more.
 If you or a loved one have been a victim of sexual harassment, you may be able to file a claim and receive compensation.
+For assistance, consult an employment lawyer in Marina del Rey who can help you navigate the legal process and protect your rights.
 The experts at the Law Offices of Miguel S. Ramirez are here to help.

 Knowing whether it is the right choice to pursue legal action in a sexual harassment case can be difficult.
 It is not always easy to know whether what you are experiencing could be considered sexual harassment.
 It is important to understand how California law defines sexual harassment.
 This will give you the confidence you need to respond appropriately to mistreatment.